ahmadnaufal/iit-webhimpunan/README.md

 # Web Himpunan Mahasiswa
 Bootstrap website for Student Associations in ITB.
-Using Wordpress as main content management system.
+Using Wordpress as CMS.